moazmaksod/LabWise/docs/LabWise_roadmap.md

 ●	The application passes a security audit with no high-severity vulnerabilities remaining.
 ●	The final bug backlog is cleared of all critical and high-priority issues.
 Works cited
-1. LabFlow UI/UX Design Blueprint
+1. LabWise UI/UX Design Blueprint
-2. LabFlow Backend Design Specification
+2. LabWise Backend Design Specification
-3. LabFlow: Business Requirements Foundation
+3. LabWise: Business Requirements Foundation